malakabdelbaki/Pac-Man-meets-metal-slug/README.md

 - **Win:**
   - All monsters are vanquished from the grid.

+## Implementation
+- Implement the class Object, from which all other classes are derived.
+- Implement the class Character, from which Hero and Monster are derived.
+- Implement the class Gun and its derived classes.
+- Implement the class Item, and its derived classes.
+- Implement the class Game, which represents the grid.
+- Operator overloading for display and interactions between hero and other elements of the game.
+- Implement methods to apply game logic and special abilities
+- Manage game flow, rounds and update map dynamically.

 Get ready for a thrilling adventure in Heroic Showdown.
 Choose your hero, load your weapons, and let the battle begin! 🕹️💥